By Patrick McCarran

 Know Your Options

-Patrick McCarran can be reached at (899) 899-5536, email@example.com or www.CallPatrick.com.
-Patrick McCarran Broker is an independently owned and operated office.
+Patrick McCarran is a local Realtor and Broker DRE# 01325072.
+He can be contact by phone or text at (925) 899-5536, email@example.com or www.CallPatrick.com.
+An independently owned and operated office.
+In association with Realty One Group Elite DRE# 0193160.
 Equal Housing Opportunity.